hhhhhhaaaaaahha/C-Advance-finals/README.md

 # How to test
 - We use google test suite to do the unit test ([How install gtest on your computer](https://github.com/google/googletest/blob/main/googletest/README.md))
 - use command `make run_test` will compile the whole project and run the test program

+# Doxygen
+- We use Doxygen to automatically generate [document of project](https://hhhhhhaaaaaahha.github.io/C-Advance-finals/doc/html/index.html)